Saltoposuchus: Terrestrisuchus

 This group's specimens are around 0.5 meters long.
 Similarly to Saltoposuchus, Terrestrisuchus were known to have a delicate frame and could run at fast speeds for long distances.

 Litargosuchus and Kayentasuchus

-Two early crocodylamorph species that are sister groups to Saltoposuchus.
-They share many similar traits and morphology with Saltoposuchus and the discovery of these groups convinced Paleontologists that these genus are not monophyletic with Sphenosuchus (not to be confused with the suborder Sphenosuchia).
+Two early crocodylomorph species that are sister groups to Saltoposuchus.
+They share many similar traits and morphology with Saltoposuchus and the discovery of these groups convinced paleontologists that these genus are not monophyletic with Sphenosuchus (not to be confused with the suborder Sphenosuchia).